tjhambor/Battle-of-the-Lattes/README.md

   The Gini coefficient, or Gini index
   - used to measure of inequality
-  - developed by Italian statistician Corrado Gini (https://ourworldindata.org/what-is-the-gini-coefficient)
+  - developed by Italian statistician Corrado Gini
   - A Gini index of 0 represents perfect equality
-  - an index of 100 implies perfect inequality (https://databank.worldbank.org/metadataglossary/world-development-indicators/series/SI.POV.GINI).
+  - an index of 100 implies perfect inequality

 South Korea's Gini index 67.9 , the price of a tall latte is $5.11 CAD.
 Whereas Hungary's Gini index is 67.7 but the cost of coffee is significantly lower at only $2.69 CAD.
-Which is very curious.
-Columbia's export's coffee - that could be a factor in the pricing.

 **What Makes Starbucks so Popular?**

 Starbucks values innovation, connection and loyalty.https://avada.io/resources/why-starbucks-so-popular.html.
 Employees are treated well which transfers to the customer and viola! - a brilliant business model.
-This explains why people around the world continue to frequent this coffee shop.
+This explains why people world wide continue to frequent this coffee shop.

 **The Creation Process**
 Using Jupyter Notebook, I used the processes learned throughout this course to extract and scrape the data.
 The steps are listed below.